brunopas/laravel-price/README.md

 ## About

-An application to share Offers & Coupons.
+An application to share offers & coupons.
 LaraPrice was developed using PHP Language and Laravel Framework.<br>
 This is a non-profit project.
 All prototypes, software code, design and illustrations are created for educational purposes only.

 <img alt="LaraPrice" title="#LaraPrice" src="public/github/readme-1.png" />